MG Privacy Policy

 • to conduct our business

-• to verify your identity and any registration, application, or subscription details (or similar)
+• to verify your identity and any registration (such as NZGAP), application, or subscription details (or similar)

 • to meet our legal obligations, including our reporting obligations